 The associated companies have not been dealt with as part of the Group for the purpose of this Statement.
-The Group's system of risk management and internal control does not apply to associated companies where the Group does not have any direct control over their operations.
+The Group's system of internal controls does not apply to associated companies where the Group does not have any direct control over their operations.
 However, the Group's interest is served through representation on the boards of the respective associated companies and the Board meets regularly to discuss and review the financial performance of these companies when necessary.
-The financial performance of these associated companies is provided regularly to the management and Board via the Group's monthly financial reporting framework with the objective of safeguarding the investment of the Group.
+The financial performance of these associated companies is provided regularly to the Management and Board via the Group's monthly financial reporting framework with the objective of safeguarding the investment of the Group.